Information for prospective students

 • Practical experience

 For students of the single-subject model, it is also compulsory to complete an internship of at least eight weeks with an accompanying seminar in order to consciously reflect on their own skills and make initial contact with potential future employers.
-However, IfK students are generally motivated - even beyond the mandatory internship - to gain practical experience alongside their academic studies (for example by working freelance for media and agencies or in student organizations affiliated with the university such as Radio Q, Campus Relations, move, etc.).
+However, IfK students are generally motivated - even beyond the mandatory internship - to gain practical experience alongside their academic studies (for example by working freelance for media and agencies or in student organisations affiliated with the university such as Radio Q, Campus Relations, move, etc.).

-When looking for an internship or a job offer, students can use our Jobportal.
+When looking for an internship or a job offer, students can use our job portal.
 MedienAlumni, the association of active and former students, also offers contact with former students who are now working in the communications industry.

-• Career-relevant skills through the study of communication science
+• Career-relevant skills through the study of Communication Science

 COMMUNICATION SCIENCE EXPERTISE